 Do you neglect the business side?
 If you are not committed to the business side, you will not be able to employ your knowledge and abilities as a lawyer to serve clients.
 You need to win as a solicitor, and you need to succeed as a business if you want a successful law firm.

 You can’t be successful as a solicitor without being successful as a business.
-There are business consultants that specialize in helping law firm get back in the game and adapt to the internet age because that will help them achieve your goal: growing your law firm.
+There are business consultants that specialize in helping law firms get back in the game and adapt to the internet age because that will help them achieve your goal: growing your law firm.

 The internet is your best ally if you know how to use it.
 The internet can generate business more than you can imagine and you need to use the internet to be visible in the legal firm, to appeal to clients the moment they reach your online venues, and to stand out from the crowd.